Virtual Issue on Substance Use Prevalence, Risks, and Disparities

 Aims & Scope

-LGBT Health is the premier peer-reviewed journal dedicated to promoting optimal healthcare for millions of sexual and gender minority persons worldwide by focusing specifically on health while maintaining sufficient breadth to encompass the full range of relevant biopsychosocial and health policy issues.
-This Journal aims to promote greater awareness of the health concerns particular to each sexual minority population, and to improve availability and delivery of culturally appropriate healthcare services.
+LGBT Health is the premier peer-reviewed journal dedicated to promoting optimal healthcare for all sexual and gender minority persons worldwide.
+The Journal focuses specifically on health while maintaining sufficient breadth to address policy, legislative, and education and training issues relevant to the provision of healthcare and health outcomes.
+This Journal aims to advance understanding of the health needs particular to each sexual and gender minority population and to improve delivery of and access to culturally competent healthcare.
 LGBT Health also encourages further research and increased funding in this critical but currently underserved domain.
-The Journal provides a much-needed authoritative source and international forum in all areas pertinent to LGBT health and healthcare services.
-Contributions from all continents are solicited including Asia and Africa which are currently underrepresented in sex research.
+The Journal is an authoritative source of information and provides an international forum for the most recent developments in health research, clinical practice, and policy.
+Contributions from all continents are solicited including Asia and Africa which are currently underrepresented in LGBT health research.

 LGBT Health coverage includes:

-The Journal publishes original research, reviews, clinical reports, legal and policy perspectives in all of the areas identified above, and select book reviews.
+The Journal publishes original research, reviews, clinical reports, perspectives in all of the areas identified above, and select book reviews.

-LGBT Health is under the editorial leadership of Editor-in-Chief William Byne, MD, PHD, Icahn School of Medicine at Mount Sinai, New York, NY and other leading researchers.
+LGBT Health is under the editorial leadership of Editor-in-Chief William Byne, MD, PHD, Columbia University, New York, NY.
 View the entire editorial board.

-Audience: All healthcare providers and researchers with an interest in sexual minority health as well as policy makers and advocates for parity in healthcare for sexual minorities.
-This includes physicians and physician assistants of all disciplines, nurses and nurse practitioners, social workers and psychologists as well as researchers in any relevant area of the health sciences, including basic, translational and clinical studies; population studies; social sciences and medical anthropology.
+Audience: All healthcare providers and researchers with an interest in sexual and gender minority health as well as policy makers and advocates for equality in healthcare for LGBT and other sexual and gender minority populations.
+This includes physicians and physician assistants of all disciplines, nurses and nurse practitioners, social workers and psychologists as well as researchers in any relevant area of the health sciences, including basic, translational, and clinical studies; population studies; social sciences, and medical anthropology.